igfarm/speaker-stand/README.md

 - Paint

 Please print the test article to make sure the PVC pipe pipe and threads fit.
 Adjust the source code as needed.

+## Construction Notes

+See the wiki at https://github.com/igfarm/speaker-stand/wiki

 ## 3D Printed Parts